ckeditor/ckeditor5/docs/updating/update-to-40.md

 The below information affects all editor integrations that use the AI Assistant feature.

 We added support for the AWS Bedrock service and for providing custom adapters that may extend our solutions or allow to connect to a custom model.
-To enable this, it was necessary to perform refactoring in the feature's plugins architecture and configuration structure.
-However, we hope it makes us ready for providing new AI-related features in the future without introducing more breaking changes.
+To enable this, we needed to refactor the feature's plugins architecture and configuration structure.
+However, we hope it makes CKEditor ready for providing new AI-related features in the future without introducing more breaking changes.

 Before, the OpenAI adapter was automatically required by the `AIAssistant` plugin.
 Now, the integrator must explicitly add the chosen adapter to the list of plugins: